Hexham: Economy

-The major employer in Hexham is Egger (UK) Limited.
+The major employer in Hexham is Austrian firm Egger.

+Its chipboard factory vents steam which can be seen from miles away.

 Hexham had been long famous for its manufacture of leather.
 Wright (1823) gives some statistics77 men & boys employed as Leather dressers and Glove-cutters, 40 boys employed as Dusters and 1,111 women employed as Sewers.
 Skins dressed annually were 80,000, and 18,000 skins of dressed leather were imported.
 From these were made and exported annually 23,504 dozens of pairs of gloves.
 Dutch Oker was used in the processing, but local fell clay could be used if necessary.Tanning was a necessary allied industry and there were four tanneries, employing a score of men.
 In a year they dealt with 5,000 hides and 12,000 calf skins.
 They supplied local saddlers, bootmakers and cobblers.

 Hexham also had 16 master hatters, and the trade employed 40 persons.
 There were two woollen manufactories, worked by steam power, and two rope manufactories.
 There were corn water mills below the bridge.
 A windmill on the Sele was ruinous, but there was one still working on Tyne Green.
 It was, and still is a flourishing market, including a mart for cattle and other farm animals.

 In Hexham the Subskimmer was designed and made by Submarine Products.
-The town is also the site of a chipboard factory owned by the Austrian firm Egger Retail Products GmbH, which vents steam which can be seen from miles away.

 Botanical brewery Fentimans is based in Hexham.

 Shopping

-Hexham has many shops commonly found in other English market-towns, with four central supermarkets (Tesco, Aldi, Marks and Spencer and Waitrose), multiple clothes shops, charity shops, banks, estate agents, antique shops and chemists.
-Cafes and coffee shops are also common in Hexham, from commercial chains (Costa) to family run independents.
+Hexham has many shops commonly found in other English market-towns, with five central supermarkets, multiple clothes shops, charity shops, banks, estate agents, antique shops and chemists.
+Cafes and coffee shops are also common in Hexham, from commercial chains to family run independents.